k3s-io/docs/docs/upgrades/roll-back.md

 # Rolling Back K3s

-You can roll back a K3s Kubernetes version after a problematic upgrade, using a combination of K3s binary downgrading and datastore restoration.
-This is applicable to both clusters with external databases and clusters using an embedded etcd.
+You can roll back the K3s Kubernetes version after an upgrade, using a combination of K3s binary downgrade and datastore restoration.
+Rollback can be performed on clusters of all types - single-node sqlite, external datastore, or embedded etcd.
+When rolling back to a previous Kubernetes minor version, you must have a datastore snapshot taken on the Kubernetes minor version you wish to roll back to.
+If you cannot restore the database, you MUST NOT roll back to a previous minor version.

 ## Important Considerations